parastuffs/splitnmerge-audio/Discord_music_bot.md

 # DiscoBot: a Discord user only for music
+How can you create a fully-control discord user in a separate instance, just to play music during your games?

 ## Open two instances of the Discord app at the same time
 Opening a second instance in a web browser is not enough as it does not offer the settings.